exocad/SVNHistorySearcher/readme.md

 Search results in the content are listed under the filenames.
 **Blue** text color means that this change in content occered in an ancestor file of this file.

-You can open Tortoise too see die difference by double clicking of clicking the "Open in Tortoise" button.
+You can open TortoiseSVN too see die difference by double clicking of clicking the "Open in Tortoise" button.

 ## Important
 There is a settings file located at "data/settings.xml".
 It is created/updated when you close the searcher.